Data Privacy Statement

 User data collected by cookies, which are required for technical reasons, are not used to create user profiles.

-V. Contact form and e-mail contact
+V. Career pages, contact form and e-mail contact

 1. Description and scope of data processing

-On our website there is a contact form that can be used to contact us electronically.
+However, on our website there is a contact form that can be used to contact us electronically.
 If a user chooses this option then the data entered into the input mask is transmitted to us and stored.
 These data are:

 When you send a message the following data will also be stored: